threefoldfoundation/www_venturecreator/content/home/index.md

 <br>

-We believe that doing business and doing good for the world can go hand in hand.
+We believe that doing business and doing good for the world<br> can go hand in hand.
 We believe in a world where value meets values.

 {% end %}